-The transaction price will be the sum of the business value and the closing current assets determined by your accountant less all debt.
+The transaction price will be the sum of the business value and the closing current assets determined by the accountants less all debt.
 This separation is done so that ‘business can happen’ during the selling process without concern that the business is for sale.

 Free Business Valuation

 To get your free business valuation, simply scan us the last Income Statement and the Notes Page (that addresses depreciation) from your accountant.

 This might be over a year old but numbers from the last accountant’s income statement gives the greatest comfort to buyers .
 Your guidance on how business has fared since the date on that year-end are my guidance for pricing.

-(I will no doubt have some questions about the account’s income statement as I attempt to separate your rewards of ownership from the line labelled ‘Payroll’ etc.)
+(I will no doubt have some questions about the account’s income statement as I attempt to separate your rewards of ownership from the lines labelled ‘Payroll’ etc.)

-You can black out the name of the firm to protect your privacy should your note go astray.
+You should black out the name of the firm to protect your privacy should your note go astray.